|English: email envelope (Photo credit: Wikipedia)|

 So far as an e-mail template, you can do "pretty" to a point without breaking items left and right.
 The real problem most designers can't deal with is that you can't use images.
-For security reasons, all e-mail programs now block images (from new senders) by default, and most people never change the default settings on any application.
+For security reasons, many e-mail programs now block images (from new senders) by default, and most people never change the default settings on any application.
 Thus, most people never see images embedded in e-mail newsletters.
 (And don't even get me started on mobile/phone mail readers.)
 Using images in your template is a lot of effort for little gain, but I also know that designers simply won't do without them, so here are a few rules of thumb for (image-addicted) template designers:

 - Most recipients will never see your design, as most people don't open all their e-mail.
 All they see is the subject line.
 Write the most compelling subject line you can; it's more important than any headline in the newsletter.

 - Design your newsletter template as an HTML table, with little to no CSS.
 Gmail blocks most CSS, as do many other mail clients, especially if it calls an external stylesheet.